Have you considered a photography SEO audit?

 The three-part photography SEO audit gives you a solid set of information upon which to make some decisions around your SEO work as you move forward.
 Seach optimization work will overwhelm you if you try to do it all… instead you should focus only on the highest priority work for your site.
 Each site is different, and that determination of the highest priority is based on your current situation.

 Understand your current situation with a comprehensive SEO Audit for Photographers.
-Just hit this button to start the audit and find out how to send me your site’s URL.
+Just hit this link to start the audit and find out how to send me your site’s URL.